irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 In the previous pseudo-code, m_renderTime.Update() updates the application time by the real elapsed time since the last call, and m_logicTime.UpdateBy(s_dt) updates the game logic time by s_dt microseconds.

-If one presses a button in the beginning of the current frame, set this button state as pressed, and suddenly release the button during a game logical update, then the button will be seen by the next updates (if there are) as if it got pressed during the entire frame.
-This is not a problem when the elapsed frame time is small because it'll jump to the next frame quickly, but if the current frame time is considerably larger than the time step, then that can turn in something undesirable to some players.
+If one presses a button in the beginning of the current frame, set this button state as pressed, and suddenly releases the button during a game logical update, then the button will be seen by the next updates (if there are) as if it got pressed during the entire frame.
+This is not a problem when the elapsed frame time is small because it'll jump to the next frame quickly, but if the current frame time is considerably larger than the time step, then that can turn into something undesirable to some players.
 A better approach that pottentially solves our problem is to pool input events right before a game logic update, as written bellow.

 {% highlight cpp %}